Moving From the UK to Lithuania

 What’s transportation like in Lithuania

 Last but not least, carsharing services are also thriving.
 One of the biggest service providers in Vilnius offers cars, electric scooters and bicycles for rental, where residents pay just for the time that they’ve been using the vehicle.
-Fuel, insurance and parking are free of charge.
+In addition, fuel, insurance and parking are free of charge.

 Education opportunities